 But Angeline was nothing if not bouyant and optimistic.
 With a marriage a piece behind each of them, second time was going to be lucky she thought with hope and elation.

 She had come with her parents to the home country as she always did, once a year.
 This time however, Sam had bestowed her with more than his customary single visit.
 He had in fact, been coming over to their home in Battarmulla almost every day, seeking out her company and stirring up little sparks of joy in her heart … and her body.
-She had always thought he was gorgeous but with that distant adoration one usually reserves for a favourite but unattainable movie star.
+She had always thought he was gorgeous but with that distant adoration one usually reserves for a favourite movie star.
 Now everything seemed more visceral, more real including the way her breathing quickened when she saw him.

 And so, it had turned out to be one of many beautiful mornings of shared gastronomic labor, tingly closeness and enough oxytocin to sink the whole kitchen.
 For Angeline and Sam, the rest of the fortnight passed in a blur of meeting up with friends and dancing many a night away cloaked in the fuzzy warmth of wine and ultimately in each other’s arms.
 By the time Angeline was leaving for Margate, their couplehood was official.